Sidd2209/Buddy/DEPLOYMENT.md

-# Deployment Guide for FreeTalk on Render
+# Deployment Guide for Buddy on Render

-This guide will walk you through deploying your FreeTalk application to Render.
+This guide will walk you through deploying your Buddy application to Render.

 ## Prerequisites